aawihardja-usfca/fastapi-beyond-CRUD/README.md

+# CI Workflow
+### Commitlint
+When creating a PR, a workflow will trigger to verify that commit message complies with the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/#summary).
+If it doesn't comply, the PR is closed and the user is notified.

+### Nightly Build
+The nightly build workflow is set up to run everyday at 12am PST.
+It performs the following actions:
+1. Run test cases
+2. If it passes all test cases, the container image is pushed to DockerHub.
+The user is notified if it fails

+___

 # FastAPI Beyond CRUD

 This is the source code for the [FastAPI Beyond CRUD](https://youtube.com/playlist?list=PLEt8Tae2spYnHy378vMlPH--87cfeh33P&si=rl-08ktaRjcm2aIQ) course.
 The course focuses on FastAPI development concepts that go beyond the basic CRUD operations.